WebexCC-SA/LAB-2334/docs/Lab2.md

     - Select a flow: Select the Pod# All Actions Flow that was created Step1: Create the flow in Webex Connect section.

         <img src="../assets/L2newImages/media/image68.png"
-        style="width:6.26806in;height:3.10139in"
+        style="width:100%; max-width:800px; height:auto;"
         alt="A screenshot of a web page AI-generated content may be incorrect." />

 8. Click Add to add the new action.

     <img src="../assets/L2newImages/media/image81.png"
-    style="width:6.26806in;height:1.7375in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

 9. We can test this action by clicking “Preview”.

     <img src="../assets/L2newImages/media/image70.png"
-    style="width:6.26806in;height:2.28182in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a computer AI-generated content may be incorrect." />

     <img src="../assets/L2newImages/media/image82.png"
-    style="width:3.34375in;height:3.66667in"
+    style="width:100%; max-width:800px; height:auto;"
     alt="A screenshot of a chat AI-generated content may be incorrect." />

+    **In the example shown above in step #9, the delivery status is set to “shipped”.
-    **When the delivery status in the CRM is set to “shipped”, the AI Agent will always inform the user that the order cannot be canceled and will provide the appropriate contact number for further assistance.**
+    With the delivery status is set to "shipped" the AI Agent will always inform the customer that the order cannot be canceled and will provide the appropriate contact number for further assistance.**

     This mechanism also serves as a built-in escalation path to a human agent, entirely handled through prompting, without requiring